Last Updated | August 30, 2022

 HL7 V2 VS FHIR

 Even though FHIR supports messaging (similar to HL7 V2), it also supports multiple options for facilitating data exchange among systems.
-The main difference between HL7 and FHIR lies in the fact that unlike HL7 v2, FHIR employs RESTful web services and open web technologies, such as JSON and RDF data formats.
+The main difference between HL7 vs FHIR lies in the fact that, unlike HL7 v2, FHIR employs RESTful web services and open web technologies, such as JSON and RDF data formats.
 Since most developers are acquainted with these technologies, they experience a less steep learning curve than previous standards.
 Not to mention, The RESTful API approach replaces point-to-point interfaces with one-to-many interfaces, thereby making it much easier to exchange data and minimize the time to onboard new data exchange partners.
 Another major benefit of the RESTful approach is that increases interoperability between not just electronic health record (EHR) systems, but myriad other devices and systems, such as mobile apps, mobile devices, and wearables.
 Folio3 Custom medical software Development Company offers Folio3 EHR/EMR integration solutions that support HL7 implementation by integrating third-party technologies and wearable devices to create smarter experiences for both doctors and patients.

 Another difference between HL7 v2 and FHIR is that the former still depends on document exchange for health information exchange and data interoperability.
 Providers using HL7 v2 typically choose a set of data to transmit and then generate a message enveloping that data.
 HL7 v2 still uses the Consolidated Clinical Document format that contains a great deal of critical information, just like the static data in a PDF, it becomes quite laborious to extract the information and make it usable in any other format.
-This type of document exchange limits the provider from dig deep into the context of the data received.
+This type of document exchange limits the provider from digging deep into the context of the data received.
 Data-level change is quite critical in many applications, which is why FHIR leverages standardized application programming interface (API) standards to transcend data reconciliation challenges.
 Using FHIR, Applications can be plugged into a basic EHR operating system and information can then be fed into the provider workflow automatically.

 Somewhat akin to segments in HL7 v2 messages, FHIR stores and exchanges meaningful pieces of data known as “resources”.
-Each resource contains metadata, text, or bundled collections of information that forms clinical documents.
+Each resource contains metadata, text, or bundled collections of information that form clinical documents.
 The best thing about the concept of resources is that each resource has a unique identifying tag, which helps devices and applications access required data without complicated data exchange processes.

 Another reason why FHIR is better than HL7 is that it offers numerous options for exchanging data among systems.
 In addition to supporting the messaging format of HL7, the FHIR system leverages the RESTful API approach.
 This allows FHIR to improve interoperability among a wide array of systems and devices beyond electronic health record (EHR) systems.